 Our Damned Experience: We have never been to Bara-Hack and back.

-If You Go: Bara-Hack is on clearly marked private property ("No Trespassing" signs abound), is very closely watched and you need permission from the land's owner to visit.
+If You Go: Bara-Hack is on clearly marked private property ("No Trespassing" signs abound), and is very closely watched.